tylerharter/cs301-projects/spring19/p6/README.md

 Which winery in `Italy` has the highest price per dollar?

 ## Q16 (5 points):
 Given a winery X, design a function to find out `variety` of all the wines produced.
-Using this function output the `variety` of all wines produced by `Heitz`.
+Using this function return the `variety` of all wines produced by `Heitz`.

 ## Q17 (5 points):